 Utilize a Licensed Customs Brokerage Service

-Is the thought of foods imported into the US still overwhelming for you?
+Is the thought of importing food into the U.S. still overwhelming for you?
 That’s OK.
 Contact AFC International so our Licensed Customs Brokers can walk you through the process of you United States food imports.
 The importing skills that a Licensed Customs Agent offers make the importing customs clearance process much easier for you.

 AFC International offers a variety of customs brokerage services that work seamlessly to create an importing business model that helps you thrive.
 Do you have any questions for us?
 Click the bottom right box to chat and we can answer you immediately!
 Clear customs easily with us today by requesting a customs bond quote!
 We are here to serve you!